 What is Bias in Question Design?

-When questions show bias, it can really hurt students.
+When questions show bias, it really hurts kids.
 It can make them feel like they are not smart enough.
-It can make them feel like they do not belong.
-This can make them not want to learn.
+It can make them feel like they don’t belong in your class.
+This can make them not want to learn anymore.
 It can even make them feel bad about themselves.
-We want to build all students up.
-We want to make sure everyone feels good about learning.
-We want to create equitable Gimkit games.
-This means we need to be very careful about the questions we ask.
-We want every student to have a real chance to show what they know.
+We want to build every student up.
+Want to make sure everyone feels good about learning and want to create equitable Gimkit games.
+This means we are super careful about the questions we ask.
+We want every student to have a true chance to show their knowledge.

 Common Types of Bias to Watch Out For

-There are many ways that bias can sneak into the questions we write.
-We need to be like detectives.
+Bias can sneak into questions in many ways.
+We need to be like friendly detectives.
 We need to look for these hidden biases.
-Here are some common types of bias to watch out for when you are making your Gimkit games:
+Here are some common types of bias to watch out for.
+Check for these when you make your Gimkit games:

 Cultural Bias:

-This happens when our questions are based on things that are more common in some cultures than others.
-Some students might know the answer easily because of their culture.
+This happens when our questions are about things common in just some cultures.
+Some students might know the answer fast.
+This is because of their culture.
 Other students might have no idea.
 This is cultural bias.

-- Definition: Cultural bias in questions means the questions favor knowledge or experiences that are common in certain cultural groups.
-Students from other cultures might be at a disadvantage.
+- What it means: Cultural bias in questions means the questions favor facts or experiences from specific cultural groups.
+Students from other cultures might face a disadvantage.

-- Example: Asking a question about a famous dish from one specific culture without explaining what it is.
-Students from that culture will know it.
-Others will not.
+- Example: Imagine asking about a famous dish from one culture.
+You don’t explain what it is.
+Students from that culture will likely know.
+Others won’t.

-- Tip for Avoiding: Try to use examples that are known by many different people.
-If you need to use a cultural example, give a little bit of information about it first.
-Choose examples that are more universal.
-Think about things most people around the world might know or can easily learn about.
-This helps in creating culturally sensitive Gimkit questions.
+- My tip for avoiding: Try to use examples that many different people know.
+If you must use a cultural example, give a little info about it first.
+Pick examples that are more worldwide.
+Think about things most people can easily learn about.
+This helps make culturally sensitive Gimkit questions.

 Gender Bias:

-Gender bias in questions means that the questions favor one gender over another.
-This can happen in the words we use.
-It can happen in the stories we tell in the questions.
-It can even happen in what we assume about different jobs or roles in society.
+Gender bias in questions means they favor one gender.
+This can be in the words we pick.
+It can be in the stories we tell.
+It can even be in what we guess about jobs.

-- Definition: Gender bias in questions means the questions unfairly favor either boys or girls.
-This can be in the language used or the roles people are put in.
+- What it means: Gender bias in questions means the questions unfairly lean towards boys or girls.
+This can be in the language.
+It can be in the roles people play.

-- Example: A question that talks about all scientists as “he”.
-This makes it seem like only men can be scientists.
+- Example: A question talks about all scientists as “he.”
+This makes it seem only men are scientists.

-- Tip for Avoiding: Use words that do not point to just one gender.
-Use “they” instead of “he” or “she” when you can.
-Make sure your examples show both men and women in all kinds of jobs and roles.
+- My tip for avoiding: Use words that don’t pick just one gender.
+Use “they” instead of “he” or “she.”
+Do this when you can.
+Show men and women in all types of jobs.
 Show that anyone can be anything.
 This helps in avoiding gender bias in quiz questions.

 Socioeconomic Bias:

-This kind of bias happens when we make assumptions about what students have or what they have done based on how much money their family has.
+This bias happens when we guess things about students.
+We guess what they have or what they’ve done.
+This is based on their family’s money.
 This is socioeconomic bias.

-- Definition: Socioeconomic bias in questions means the questions assume that all students have the same access to money, things, or experiences.
-This is not true for all students.
+- What it means: Socioeconomic bias in questions means questions guess all students have the same access.
+This means money, things, or experiences.
+This isn’t true for everyone.

-- Example: Asking a question about going on a fancy vacation.
-Some students might have done this.
-Many others will not have had that chance.
+- Example: Asking about a fancy vacation.
+Some students might have done it.
+Many others won’t have had that chance.

-- Tip for Avoiding: Ask questions about things that most students would know.
-Do not ask about things that cost a lot of money or that only some families can do.
-Try creating questions that don’t assume socioeconomic status.
-Use general knowledge questions.
-Provide the information students need within the question itself.
+- My tip for avoiding: Ask questions about things most students would know.
+Don’t ask about things that cost a lot.
+Don’t ask about things only some families can do.
+Try making questions that don’t assume wealth.
+Use common knowledge questions.
+Give students the info they need right in the question.

 Disability Bias:

-Disability bias in questions means that the questions are harder for students with disabilities to answer.
+Disability bias in questions makes them harder for students with disabilities.
 This could be because of how the question is set up.
-It could be because of the words that are used.
-Let’s learn more about accessibility in EdTech.
+It could be because of the words.
+We should learn more about accessibility in EdTech.

-- Definition: Disability bias in questions means that the questions create barriers for students who have disabilities.
-This can be in how the question looks, the words used, or the content itself.
+- What it means: Disability bias in questions creates problems for students who have disabilities.
+This can be in how the question looks.
+It can be in the words.
+It can be in the content itself.

-- Example: A question that is just a long block of text with no pictures for a student who has trouble reading a lot of words.
+- Example: A question is just a long block of text.
+No pictures.
+This is tough for a student who struggles with reading many words.

-- Tip for Avoiding: Think about how to make Gimkit games accessible for all learners.
-Use clear and simple language.
-If you use pictures, make sure you add a description for students who cannot see them.
-Think about students who might need more time to answer.
-Consider if the format of the question works for all students.
+- My tip for avoiding: Think about making Gimkit games accessible for all learners.
+Use clear, simple words.
+If you use pictures, add a description for students who can’t see them.
+Think about students who need more time.
+Ask if the question’s format works for everyone.
 This is part of accessibility in education.

 Linguistic Bias:

-Linguistic bias is when we use language in our questions that is too hard for some students to understand.
-This can be a problem for students who are still learning English.
-It can also be a problem for students who just have a smaller vocabulary.
+Linguistic bias is when we use language that is too hard.
+Some students might not get it.
+This is tough for students learning English.
+It’s also hard for students with smaller vocabularies.
 You can also find general tips for writing clear quiz questions.

-- Tip for Avoiding: Use clear, simple, and direct language.
+- My tip for avoiding: Use clear, simple, direct words.
 Keep your sentences short.
-Avoid using words that are not commonly known.
-If you have to use a harder word, try to explain what it means.
-This helps in making unbiased questions in Gimkit.
+Don’t use words that aren’t common.
+If you have to use a harder word, try to explain it.
+This helps make unbiased questions in Gimkit.

 Stereotyping:

-Stereotyping in questions means that we say things that are not fair or are not true about certain groups of people.
-This can be based on things like their race, where they come from, their religion, or anything else that makes them part of a group.
+Stereotyping in questions means we say things that aren’t fair.
+Or they aren’t true.
+This is about groups of people.
+This can be based on race.
+It can be where they come from.
+Can be their religion and anything that puts them in a group.

-- Definition: Stereotyping in questions means that the questions promote harmful or untrue ideas about certain groups of people.
-These ideas are often oversimplified and negative.
+- What it means: Stereotyping in questions means they push harmful ideas.
+They push untrue ideas about groups of people.
+These ideas are often too simple.
+They are also negative.

-- Example: A question that suggests all people from a certain country are good at a particular sport.
+- Example: A question says all people from one country are good at a sport.

-- Tip for Avoiding: Be very careful about the language you use in your questions.
-Make sure you are not saying anything that could be harmful or untrue about any group.
-Focus on what individuals do and achieve, not on stereotypes about groups.
-This is important for anti-bias education.
+- My tip for avoiding: Be super careful with the words you pick.
+Make sure you aren’t saying anything harmful.
+Don’t say anything untrue about any group.
+Focus on what individuals do.
+Focus on what they achieve.
+Don’t use stereotypes about groups.
+This is key for anti-bias education.

 Practical Tips for Designing Inclusive Gimkit Questions

-Here are some easy-to-follow tips that will help you make your Gimkit questions more inclusive for everyone in your classroom:
+Here are some easy tips.
+They will help you make your Gimkit questions more inclusive for everyone.
+This is for your whole class:

-- Use a Mix of Names and Examples: When you write your questions and answers, try to use names of people from different cultures and backgrounds.
-Also, think about the examples you use.
-Do they show different kinds of people in different situations?
+- Mix Up Names and Examples: When you write your questions and answers, try to use names from different cultures and backgrounds.
+Also, think about your examples too.
+Do they show different kinds of people?
+Do they show people in different life situations?
 This helps promote diversity and inclusion in the classroom.

-- Read Your Questions Out Loud: This is a simple trick, but it really works.
-When you read your questions aloud, you can often hear if something sounds off or if it might be hard for some students to understand.
-It can also help you catch any language that might sound biased without you meaning it to.
+- Read Your Questions Out Loud: This is a simple trick.
+But it really works wonders.
+When you read your questions aloud, you often hear what sounds off.
+You hear what might be hard to get.
+It can help you catch biased words.
+You might not mean it.

-- Think About Different Views: Try to put yourself in the shoes of your students.
-Think about students who might have different backgrounds or experiences from you.
+- Think About Different Views: Try to put yourself in your students’ shoes.
+Think about students from varied backgrounds.
+Think about students with different experiences than you.
 Would the question make sense to them?
-Could it be confusing for any reason?
-This helps in culturally responsive teaching.
+Could it confuse anyone?
+This helps with culturally responsive teaching.

-- Ask Others for Their Thoughts: It is always a good idea to get another pair of eyes on your questions.
-Ask a fellow teacher or even some of your students to look at your Gimkit game.
-They might notice something that you missed.
-They might have a different perspective that can help you make your questions even better, highlighting the value of teacher collaboration.
+- Ask Others for Their Thoughts: It is always a great idea to get another pair of eyes.
+Ask a fellow teacher.
+Or even some of your students.
+Have them look at your Gimkit game.
+They might notice things you missed.
+They might have a new idea.
+This can help you make your questions even better.
+It really shows the value of teacher collaboration.

-- Focus on What You Really Want to Know: Make sure your questions are really about what you have been teaching.
-They should not depend on students having specific cultural knowledge or life experiences that not everyone has.
-Stick to the core concepts and skills you want them to learn.
+- Stick to What You Really Need to Know: Make sure your questions are truly about what you have taught.
+They should not rely on special cultural knowledge.
+They should not rely on life experiences not everyone has.
+Just stick to the main ideas.
+Stick to the skills you want them to learn.
 Learn how to align Gimkit with your curriculum.
 This is part of fair assessment practices.

-- Think About Different Ways to Ask: While Gimkit is mostly multiple choice, think about how you word your questions.
-Can you make the choices clear and distinct?
-Are there any assumptions hidden in the way you have phrased the question?
-Sometimes, just changing a few words can make a big difference in how inclusive the question is.
+- Think About Different Ways to Ask: Gimkit mainly uses multiple choice.
+Still, think about how you word your questions.
+Can you make choices super clear?
+Are there any hidden guesses in your phrasing?
+Sometimes, changing just a few words helps a lot.
+It makes the question more inclusive.

 The Benefits of Inclusive Gimkit Games

-When you take the time to make sure your Gimkit games are inclusive and free from bias, it has a big impact in your classroom:
+When you take time to make sure your Gimkit games are inclusive and bias-free, it helps your classroom a lot.
+It has a huge impact:

-- It Makes Your Classroom a Better Place: When all students feel included and respected, it creates a more positive and supportive learning environment for everyone.
-Students will feel safer and more comfortable taking risks and participating.
+- Your Classroom Becomes a Better Place: When all students feel included, they feel respected.
+This creates a really good learning space.
+It feels supportive.
+Students feel safer taking chances.
+They feel more comfortable joining in.
 This supports equity in education.

-- It Gets All Students Excited to Learn: When games are fair, all students feel like they have a chance to succeed.
-This can make them more motivated to participate and learn the material.
-It taps into the power of gamification in history education (and all subjects!).
+- All Students Get Excited to Learn: When games are fair, all students feel like they can win.
+This makes them want to play more.
+They want to learn the material.
+It uses the power of gamification.
+This is true for history education and all subjects.
 You can learn more about boosting student engagement with Gimkit.

-- It Helps Students Understand and Respect Differences: When your questions and examples show a wide range of people and experiences, it helps students learn about and appreciate the diversity in the world around them.
+- Students Learn to Respect Differences: Your questions and examples show many people.
+They show many experiences.
+This helps students learn about diversity.
+They appreciate the world around them.
 This promotes diversity and inclusion in the classroom.

-- It Gives You a Truer Picture of What Students Know: When your questions are unbiased, you are really testing what your students have learned in your lessons.
-You are not accidentally testing their background knowledge or their cultural experiences.
-This leads to more accurate fair assessment practices.
+- You See What Students Truly Know: When your questions have no bias, you are truly testing what students learned.
+You are testing what you taught.
+You are not accidentally testing their background.
+You are not testing their culture.
+This leads to more accurate, fair assessment practices.

 Conclusion

-Creating inclusive Gimkit games, avoiding bias, is something that takes thought and effort.
-It means we need to be mindful of the words we use and the examples we choose.
-But it is so worth it.
-When we are careful and intentional about our question design, we build bridges with our students.
-We do not build barriers.
-We help every single student feel valued.
-We give every student a fair chance to learn and to show what they know.
+Creating inclusive Gimkit games, avoiding bias, takes some thought.
+It takes effort.
+We need to be careful with our words.
+We need to pick examples wisely.
+But it is so worth all the work.
+When we plan our questions well, we build strong connections with students.
+We don’t build walls.
+We help every single student feel important and give every student a fair shot to learn.
+They can really show what they know.
 Let’s all keep learning and growing in this important area.
-Let’s work together to make our classrooms places where every student can thrive.
-This aligns with the principles of universal design for learning (UDL).
+Let’s work together.
+We can make our classrooms places where every student thrives.
+This matches the ideas of Universal Design for Learning (UDL).
 You can find more resources on inclusive teaching.

-What are some of your favorite strategies for making your Gimkit games inclusive?
-What tips do you have for other teachers who want to create unbiased questions in Gimkit?
-Share your thoughts and ideas in the comments below!
-Let’s all learn from each other and make our Gimkit games the best they can be for all our amazing students.
+What are some of your best ways to make your Gimkit games inclusive?
+What tips do you have for other teachers?
+Share your ideas in the comments below!
+Let’s learn from each other.
+We can make our Gimkit games the best they can be for all our amazing students.